GI Recovery (L-Glutamine-based Prebiotic)

 GI Recovery dissolves quickly and easily in warm fluids, and despite L-Glutamine being an amino acid, the solution itself is only mildly, almost non-perceptibly, acidic, and mild on the stomach.

-Taking GI Recovery along with Hydro-C is perfectly fine.
-Just don't mix both in the same glass because you do need extra water to assimilate these supplements and to offset the loss of fluids with stools when using Hydro-C as a softener and moisturizer.
+Taking GI Recovery along with Hydro-C program is perfectly fine.
+Just don't mix both in the same glass because you do need extra water to assimilate these supplements and to offset the loss of fluids with stools when using Hydro-C program as a softener and moisturizer.

 Critical care patients may take GI Recovery round-the-clock with all liquids.
 Always consult an attending doctor before giving this or any other supplement to a patient.
 If the doctor tells you not to provide it, always ask why.
 Some physicians may dismiss your request simply because they may be too busy to investigate it.
 In this case seek a second opinion or appeal to supervising staff.